A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Quantifying Wastage: A Proxy for the Impact of Fatigue

-To translate these lost clicks into a monetary value, we introduce a cost benchmark, $CPC_{bench}$, which is typically the average cost-per-click during the same peak performance period.
-The daily wastage is then
+To translate these lost clicks into a monetary proxy, we introduce a cost benchmark, $CPC_{bench}$, which is typically the average cost-per-click during the same peak performance period.
+The daily proxy is then

-The total wastage for a creative is the sum of this daily wastage over the entire period of underperformance.
-This framework provides a clear and interpretable financial metric that directly links the statistical detection of fatigue to a business-relevant outcome.
-It allows marketing managers to not only identify underperforming assets but also to prioritise them based on the financial impact of their decline, leading to more efficient and data-driven budget allocation.
+The total wastage proxy for a creative is the sum of this daily value over dates after the benchmark period for which $\widehat{p}_t < CTR_{bench}$.
+Alternative valuation rules could assign a different monetary value to lost clicks; the purpose here is to use a transparent and reproducible rule for comparing creatives and alert timings.